At-Home Treatment Options

 Long-Term Lip Lift Results

 As people age, not only do the lips appear to lose their fullness, but the upper lip can curl inward and make the lips appear even less plump.
-Many people turn to a lip lift in order to reverse such signs of aging, with younger people also utilizing lip lifts to correct issues with their mouths they may have disliked for a long time.
+Many people turn to a lip lift to reverse such signs of aging, with younger people also utilizing lip lifts to correct issues with their mouths they may have disliked for a long time.

 Those whose skin types are more prone to sun damage may discover that their upper lip lengthens at a greater rate than others, and as such, they can combat the prematurely aging look with a lip lift that lasts longer than using injectables and lip fillers.